U.S immigrant visas have different categories based on the intent of immigration. These categories are:

 - Your signed medical and vaccine documents;

-- Two photographs meeting the Photo Requirements;
+- Two photographs meeting the Photo Requirements for USA visa;

 - Academic achievements (diplomas and certificates), etc.